 2. Write technical blog posts about coding

-Doing this will not only help you position yourself as a coder and increase your understanding of programming topics, it’ll also give your potential employer an in-depth look at how you approach your tasks and solve problems.
+Doing this will help you position yourself as a coder and increase your understanding of programming topics.
+Still, it’ll also give your potential employer an in-depth look at how you approach your tasks and solve problems.
 Finally, this will also show everyone how serious you are about building a career in coding.

 3. Contribute to a project

-Working as a developer almost always includes working together with both coders and non-coders.
-By getting involved with an open-source project, you’ll not only be exercising your coding muscles and building a portfolio, you’ll also be showing prospective employers that you’re able to function as part of a team.
+Working as a developer almost always includes working with both coders and non-coders.
+By getting involved with an open-source project, you’ll be exercising your coding muscles and building a portfolio.
+Still, you’ll also be showing prospective employers that you can function as part of a team.